clustertech/cpfs-os/docs/design/10-aim.md

     their data in their local storage.
 This way we fully utilize the capability of all servers in the system.
-  * For (5), we use FUSE (Filesystem in USEr space) to build our software, coupled with libuv to provide asynchronous programming constructs.
+  * For (5), we use FUSE (Filesystem in USEr space) to build our software, coupled with Boost Asio to provide asynchronous programming constructs.
 The system will directly use the available local filesystem as storage, rather than devising its own.
 These are made possible with the recent advance of local filesystem performance.
   * For (6), we provide the normal filesystem API.
 Some weak cache coherency guarantees will be provided to allow more programs to run, while not degrading the performance too much.